-Individuals who received tax refunds via direct deposit for their 2019 or 2018 tax returns will receive an electronic Economic Impact Payment directly to their account.
-Individuals who have not provided their bank account information to the IRS will receive their economic impact payment either via a pre-paid card or in the form of a check may deposit it into your account using our Mobile App or at one our ATMs or branch drive-up windows.
+Individuals who received tax refunds via direct deposit for their 2019 tax returns will receive an electronic Economic Impact Payment directly to their account.
+Individuals who have not provided their bank account information to the IRS will receive their economic impact payment either via a pre-paid card or in the form of a check which may be deposited into your account using our Mobile App or at one our ATMs or branch drive-up windows.

 What happens if I have a negative balance when a federal government stimulus payment is deposited into my account?